Our committees and working parties meet to discuss a range of community issues and projects.

 • service reviews

-• Implementation of the strategic plan, delivery program and strategies
+• implementation of the strategic plan, delivery program and strategies

 • collection of performance measurement data by the council, and